-ChemSpider is a really powerful tool for finding chemical information: we have lots of different types of information and a rich selection of search tools.
+ChemSpider is a powerful tool for finding chemical information: we have lots of different types of information and a rich selection of search tools.
 We have tried to make the database as intuitive to use as possible, but please bear in mind that sometimes ChemSpider might work differently as compared to other tools that you might use.

 On this help page we will help you navigate your way to a solution.
 Please browse the Help topics listed below which describes how to find information in ChemSpider.
 If you have a specific problem you may also find the Frequently Asked Questions page helpful.